Section 401 - Benefits Eligibility

 If a Benefit Claim is Denied

 The Employee Retirement Income Security Act of 1974 (ERISA) provides you with the right to appeal claims that are denied in full or in part under plans covered by ERISA.
-Information on notification procedures and the filing of appeals is included in the summary plan description for each benefit plan (see links below).
+Information on notification procedures and the filing of appeals is included in the summary plan description (SPD) .
 ERISA requires that the insurance company or plan administrator make a full and fair review of the claim and furnish you with its decision, including the reasons for the decision, in writing.

-As a rule, your children or stepchildren and the children of your spouse who are age 18 and under are eligible for benefits.
+Children: As a rule, your children or stepchildren and the children of your spouse who are age 18 and under are eligible for benefits.
 Some benefit plans require that the child be your income-tax dependent.
-Children over age 18 may be eligible for benefits under certain conditions (e.g.,, they are unmarried full-time students or they are unmarried and were disabled prior to age 19).
-Please refer to each benefit plan description for the specific eligibility requirements for children.
+Children over age 18 may be eligible for benefits under certain conditions (e.g.,, they are unmarried and were disabled prior to age 19).
+Please refer to benefit plan descriptions for the specific eligibility requirements for children.

 The college maintains the right to request documentation from you at any time to ensure that your dependents meet the eligibility criteria.
 Any attempt to secure or maintain coverage for a non-eligible person may lead to disciplinary action up to and including termination of employment.